Skip to main content

 • A document used to communicate government requirements, but which do not solicit binding offers.
 Quotations submitted in response are not offers.
 The Multiple Award Schedule order is the offer, and then the contractor can do something to show acceptance, like ordering supplies or contacting subcontractors.

-• An SBA program that gives preferential consideration for certain government contracts to businesses that meet the following eligibility requirements:
+• A Small Business Administration program that gives preferential consideration for certain government contracts to businesses that meet the eligibility requirements.

 • To improve and stimulate small business utilization, we award contracts to businesses that are owned and controlled by socially and economically disadvantaged individuals.
 We have contracting assistance for: